Growing Chillies From Plug Plants

-Here are some handy hints for growing on your chilli plug plants.
+Here are some handy hints for growing on your chilli plug plants and reaching that ultimate chilli nirvana.

 Your plants should arrive with you in good shape.
-If for any reason they don’t, please let us know straight away.
+If for any reason they don’t, please let us know straight away, using the Contact Us page.

 Allow the plants to slowly get up to a normal room temperature.
-Don’t be tempted to plunge them straight into a heated grow area or similar.
+Don’t be tempted to plunge them straight into a heated grow area.

 Give them a day or so to get over the shock of the postal service, then 'pot on' using a potting mix for young plants and a handful of perlite.
 They may suffer transplant shock and droop significantly.
 They will get over it.